practicingruby/practicing-ruby-paid/posts/monthly/2012-09-modules.md

 end
 ```

-Now, if you imagine these method definitions literally getting pasted into your `Computation` class when `Comparable` is included, you'll see that it would provide a behavior that is functionally equivalent to our initial example.
+Now, if you imagine these method definitions literally getting pasted into your
+`Computation` class when `Comparable` is included, you'll see that it would
+provide a behavior that is functionally equivalent to our initial example.

 Of course, it wouldn't make sense for Ruby to implement such a feature for us
 without using it in its own structures.
 Because Ruby's numeric classes
 all implement `<=>`, we are able to simply delegate our `<=>` call to the
-result of the computations.
+result of the computations:

 ```ruby
 class Computation